skolakoda/teorija-razvoja-igara/65-transformacije/rotacija.md

 # 2D rotacija

+Since there is only one possible axis of rotation (the axis going into the screen), the only information we need is the angle.

+## Tarzan

 For example, the player can jump on to a rope and swing from one platform to another.
 You can implement the swinging motion as a rotation around the point where the rope is attached.
 In order to do this, you need to calculate the vector going from the player to the center of rotation, take the ugao of this vector, increase it a bit, and recalculate the player's position.

 You have to calculate the ugao of the vector from the player to the center of rotation with atan2().
 After you have increased the ugao, you can calculate the new x- and y-coordinates with sin and cos: